Whimsy Stick

 4

 Ask for the out, reward the release, then immediately restart from step 1.
 This is the loop.
-For overexcited dogs, the drop-it under drive is the highest-value impulse control training available — it is harder than any obedience exercise because the arousal level is at its peak.
+For overexcited dogs, the drop-it under drive is the highest-value impulse control training available.
+It is harder than any obedience exercise because the arousal level is at its peak.
 An overexcited dog who can release a prey item on cue at maximum arousal can do almost anything you ask in calmer contexts.
-Moreover, this skill transfers directly to real-world situations.
+Moreover, this skill transfers directly to real-world situations like managing reactivity on walks.

 Cue: “Out”